 I then schedule out tasks from the above exercise using the below weekly planner page.
 I print out enough weekly pages for the month.
 I generally schedule 3 a day.
 Your number is going to depend on your timeline, other responsibilities and ongoing work.
 If you are in the very beginning stages or really pushing to get the project done then you will schedule more.
 For me 3 a day is enough to keep me focused without feeling overwhelmed.

-I then write on the weekly calendar any additional appointments that are already scheduled or other to-dos.
+I then write on my weekly calendar any additional appointments that are already scheduled or other to-dos.
 As tasks and appointments come up I add them to the weekly planner pages.
 I also write notes of items I may want to explore or research in the future, but are not directly related to what I need to get done in the current week.
 Again, it’s all about staying focused on the tasks that will get you to your end project or goal.

 What tools and tricks do you use to stay on track?